VioletsOleander/vault-vanilla/book-notes/The Linux Command Line.md

 <html><body><table><tr><td>[me@linuxbox ~]$ echo this is a test this is a test</td></tr></table></body></html>
 or this one:
 [me@linuxbox $-]$1$ echo The total is $$100.00$ The total is 00.00
 In the first example, word-splitting by the shell removed extra whitespace from the echo command's list of arguments.
-In the second example, parameter expansion substituted an empty string for the value of $$1$ because it was an undefined variable.
+In the second example, parameter expansion substituted an empty string for the value of$ because it was an undefined variable.
 The shell provides a mechanism called quoting to selectively suppress unwanted expansions.
 # Double Quotes
 The first type of quoting we will look at is double quotes.
 If we place text inside double quotes, all the special characters used by the shell lose their special meaning and are treated as ordinary characters.
-The exceptions are $$1$ , \ (backslash), and \` (back-quote).
+The exceptions are$ , \ (backslash), and \` (back-quote).
 This means that word-splitting, pathname expansion, tilde expansion, and brace expansion are suppressed, but parameter expansion, arithmetic expansion, and command substitution are still carried out.
 Using double quotes, we can cope with filenames containing embedded spaces.
 Say we were the unfortunate victim of a file called two words.txt.
 If we tried to use this on the command line, word-splitting would cause this to be treated as two separate arguments rather than the desired single argument.
 [me@linuxbox ~]$ ls -l two words.txt ls: cannot access two: No such file or directory ls: cannot access words.txt: No such file or directory
 By using double quotes, we stop the word-splitting and get the desired result; further, we can even repair the damage.
 [me@linuxbox $-]$1$ ls -l "two words.txt" $-r w-r w-r\textrm{-}1$ me me 18 2016-02-20 13:03 two words.txt [me@linuxbox $-]$1$ mv "two words.txt" two_words.txt